 Wow!
 Blinders on?
 Stupidity?
 Death wish?
 Hard to say, but it is quite frightening for the driver to have checked, seen no one, start to back up, and suddenly, see a person emerge from out of the blind spot.
 I often wish for a rear-end horn for these situations!

-Suggested Rule: If you are on foot in any parking lot, watch where you are going; look both ways before crossing the aisle--just like they taught you in kindergarten--and do NOT proceed when you see a car in motion.
+Suggestion: If you are on foot in any parking lot, watch where you are going!
+Look both ways before crossing the aisle--just like they taught you in kindergarten--and do NOT proceed when you see a car in motion.
 Wait until it passes your spot.
 If there is a lot of traffic in the lot, and you need to cross, wait until you can catch a driver's eye, and indicate that you need to move across, and wait for them to stop and indicate for you to go ahead.
 Who knows?
 They may need your parking spot.